Relating Functional and Imperative Session Types: Translation: Functional to Imperative

 \section{Translation: Functional to Imperative}

-For the backwards translation we consider LFST programs without records as they do not increase expressiveness.
-If we wish to translate all LFST programs, we need to deal with pairs as receiving from a channel returns a pair.
-Hence, we (informally) extend the expression language of VGR with pairs---analogous to LFST, but unrestricted.
+For the backwards translation we consider LFST programs without records and we informally extend the expression language of VGR with pairs---analogous to LFST, but unrestricted.

-We first consider an untyped translation that demonstrates that the calculi are equally expressive.
-Then we restrict the type system of LFST to identify a subset on which the translation preserves typing.
+We first define an untyped translation that demonstrates that the calculi are equally expressive.
+Then we define a restricted version of LFST's type system to characterize the subset of LFST on which the translation preserves typing.